kraken-robotics/The-Kraken-Pathfinding/README.md

 This control algorithm has been successfully used with Kraken in the [INTech Senpaï Moon-Rover project (french !)](https://intechsenpai.github.io/moon-rover/).

-## Contributing

-### How to help ?

-Feel free to contribute to Kraken !
-There are two easy ways of helping me:

-- submit an issue containing your ideas ;
-- create a pull request.

-### Bug report

-Bug report are done with issues.
-Please be careful to respect those few points:

-- check if the bug hasn't be reported yet ;
-- indicate the version of Kraken you use ;
-- describe your problem as best as possible.
-If you can post a minimal code that triggers the bug, it will be much easier for me ;
-- attach any relevant file.

 ## License

 This project is licensed under the [MIT license](https://raw.githubusercontent.com/PFGimenez/The-Kraken-Pathfinding/master/LICENSE), which is very permissive.
 I'd love to know the projects that use Kraken ; please keep me posted !